spkenv/spk/README.md

 ### Binaries and Capabilities

 SPFS builds into a number of separate binaries, all of which can be run through the main `spfs` binary.
 Some of these binaries require special capabilities to be set in order to function properly.

-The `setcap` Makefile target can be used to set these capabilities on your locally-compiled debug binaries.
+**Linux**: The `setcap` Makefile target can be used to set these capabilities on your locally-compiled debug binaries.

 ```sh
 # assign the necessary capabilities to the debug binaries